MCG-NJU/MOTIP/docs/GET_STARTED.md

 accelerate launch --num_processes=8 submit_and_evaluate.py --data-root ./datasets/ --inference-mode submit --config-path ./configs/r50_deformable_detr_motip_dancetrack.yaml --inference-model ./outputs/r50_deformable_detr_motip_dancetrack/r50_deformable_detr_motip_dancetrack.pth --outputs-dir ./outputs/r50_deformable_detr_motip_dancetrack/ --inference-dataset DanceTrack --inference-split test
 ```

 :racing_car: You can add `--inference-dtype FP16` to the script to use float16 for inference.
-This can improve inference speed by over 30% with only a slight impact on tracking performance (about 0.5 HOTA).
+This can improve inference speed by over 30% with only a slight impact on tracking performance (about 0.5 HOTA on DanceTrack test).

 ### Evaluation